Rightpoint/RZBluetooth/README.md

 If an action is performed with `RZBUserInteraction` enabled, and the action takes longer than the timeout, the command will fail, and the completion block will be triggered with an error object.
 The error code will be `RZBluetoothTimeoutError`.

 # Bluetooth Usage Patterns
-There are a few patterns of behavior that most Bluetooth application use:
+There are a few patterns of behavior that most Bluetooth applications use:

 1. Scanning for peripherals that the application can interact with.
-2. Availability Interactions with a known peripheral
+2. Availability Interactions with a known peripheral.
 3. User interaction with a known peripheral.

 ## Scanning